the-turing-way/the-turing-way/communications/promotion-pack/README.md

 Its moonshot goal is to make reproducible research 'too easy not to do'.*

 ## Who are the community members?
-- Project lead: Dr. Kirstie Whitaker, head of the Tools, Practices and Systems research programme, The Alan Turing Institute
+- Project lead: Dr. Kirstie Whitaker, head of the Tools, Practices, and Systems research programme, The Alan Turing Institute
 - Community Manager: Dr. Malvika Sharan, Research Associate, Whitaker Lab, The Alan Turing Institute
-- Core contributors: Our core members are a group of volunteers who engage with the project in a sustained manner, often taking lead on executing important task related to the project.
+- Core contributors: Our core members are a group of volunteers who engage with the project in a sustained manner, often taking lead on executing important tasks related to the project.
   - Our current core members are the following:
     - Sarah Gibson (GitHub actions and CI workflow, maintainer)
     - Martina G. Vilas (Jupyterbook infrastructure, maintainer)